0phoff/slidev-theme-eavise/example.md

 **HINT**
 Each of the default layout variants is also available as a CSS class that can be used on any of your elements!
-This means you can simply use the *stack* class to center content inside of an element, as is done here.
+This means you can simply use the `stack` class to center content inside of an element, as is done here.

 </Block>

 ---
 layout: cluster
-column-width: 300px
+columns: 3
 content-class: p-15 gap-5 text-center
 ---